MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/create-use.md

 |Running on Power BI Premium capacity / parallel execution of transforms     |No         |Yes         |
 | | |

+## Known limitations
+* Copying dataflows as part of a [Power Platform environments copy](https://learn.microsoft.com/power-platform/admin/copy-environment) operation is not supported.

 More information about dataflows in Power Apps:

 - [Self-service data prep in Power Apps](/powerapps/maker/data-platform/self-service-data-prep-with-dataflows)